awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-logging.md

 1. Select the check box next to **Enable** under **S3 logging**\.

 1. \(Recommended\) Select the check box next to **Allow only encrypted S3 buckets**\.
-With this option enabled, log data is encrypted using the server\-side encryption key specified for the bucket\.
+With this option turned on, log data is encrypted using the server\-side encryption key specified for the bucket\.
 If you don't want to encrypt the log data that is sent to Amazon S3, clear the check box\.
-You must also clear the check box if encryption isn't enabled on the S3 bucket\.
+You must also clear the check box if encryption isn't allowed on the S3 bucket\.

 1. For **S3 bucket name**, select one of the following:
 **Note**